Annie Wood

 Madam C.J.
 Walker Art Mannequin

-$3800.00 USD
+$5000.00 USD

 Shipping costs will be calculated at checkout.

 Madam C.J.
-Walker
+Walker (Sarah Breedlove)

 By the age of twenty, Sarah Breedlove, who would come to be known as Madam C. J. Walker, was orphaned and widowed.
 She worked for years as a washerwoman to support her daughter.
-Inspired by a book she read (Up From Slavery by Booker T. Washington), Sarah Breedlove called for black people to lift themselves by working hard and developing skills.
-In 1905, she changed her name to Madam C.J.
+Inspired by a book she read (Up From Slavery by Booker T. Washington) Sarah Breedlove called for black people to lift themselves up by working hard and developing skills.
+In 1905 she changed her name to Madam C.J.
 Walker and invented a hair pomade and other beauty products that she marketed to black women.
-She was an entrepreneur, philanthropist, and political and social activist.
-She was considered the wealthiest African-American businesswoman and wealthiest self-made woman in America at the time of her death in 1919.

-"Don’t sit down and wait for the opportunities to come.
+"I had to make my living and my opportunity.
+But I made it!
+Don’t sit down and wait for the opportunities to come.
 Get up and make them."

 Currently, Shipping is only available within the USA.
 Please email if you are interested and live in another country.